-Release 6.2 provides closely coupled support for the Power Hawk Series 700 systems only.
 Release 6.2 does NOT provide any support for closely-coupled (CCS) configurations for Power Hawk Series 900 systems.

-9.2.3.
-New get_cpu_model() C-Library routine.
+9.1.3.
+New get\cpu\model() C-Library routine

-Various commands/utilities (i.e. hwstat(1M), psrinfo(1M), intconfig(1M), intstat(1M), and vme_address(3C)) would need to be updated for every new architecture release due to the fact they all used their own method of determining the CPU Model Type.
+Various commands/utilities (i.e. hwstat(1M), psrinfo(1M), intconfig(1M), intstat(1M), and vme\address(3C)) would need to be updated for every new architecture release due to the fact they all used their own method of determining the CPU Model Type.

-In this release of PowerMAX OS a C Library routine (get_cpu_model(3C)) has been added which will return the numerical equivalent of the CPU Model Type as defined in /usr/include/sys/cpu.h and it will also return a string similar to that in psrinfo(1M) in it's second argument.
+In this release of PowerMAX OS a C Library routine (get\cpu\model(3C)) has been added which will return the numerical equivalent of the CPU Model Type as defined in /usr/include/sys/cpu.h and it will also return a string similar to that in psrinfo(1M) in it's second argument.

-9.3.
+9.2.
 Known Problems

 The following is a list of known problems which Concurrent is working to resolve.
-If a workaround is available, then it is listed in the Known Workaround column below.
+If a work around is available, then it is listed in the Known Workaround column below.
 These problems are deemed to have low impact upon the use of the operating system.